flutter/packages/packages/google_sign_in/google_sign_in/README.md

 ### Checking if scopes have been granted

-Users may (or may *not*) grant all the scopes that your application requests at Sign In.
-In fact, in the web, no scopes are granted by signIn or silentSignIn anymore.
+Users may (or may *not*) grant all the scopes that an application requests at Sign In.
+In fact, in the web, no scopes are granted by `signIn`, `silentSignIn` or the `renderButton` widget anymore.

-Your app must be able to:
+Applications must be able to:

-* Detect if the authenticated user has authorized the scopes your app needs.
+* Detect if the authenticated user has authorized the scopes they need.
-* Detect if the scopes that were granted a few minutes ago are still valid.
+* Determine if the scopes that were granted a few minutes ago are still valid.

-There's a new method that allows your app to check this:
+There's a new method that enables the checks above, `canAccessScopes`:

 ```dart
 final bool isAuthorized = await _googleSignIn.canAccessScopes(scopes);
 ```

-(Only implemented in the web from version 6.1.0)
+_(Only implemented in the web platform, from version 6.1.0 of this package)_

 ### Requesting more scopes when needed

-If your app determines that the user hasn't granted the scopes it requires, it should initiate an Authorization request **from an user interaction** (like a button press).
+If an app determines that the user hasn't granted the scopes it requires, it should initiate an Authorization request.
+(Remember that in the web platform, this request **must be initiated from an user interaction**, like a button press).

 ```dart
 Future<void> _handleAuthorizeScopes() async {